Ed Broadbent Defends Union Movement

 Three Teams Vying for Work at Humber College

 Three teams have been pre-qualified to bid on building a new academic support and student services facility at Humber College.
 Infrastructure Ontario has selected Integrated Team Solutions, PCL Contractors Canada Inc. and SNC Lavalin Capital.
 The new facility will become the main entrance at the north campus of the college in Etobicoke.
-It will feature […]
+It will feature group and independent study space, an expanded library, enhanced student services and a student gallery and showcase.
+The three teams were pre-qualified based on their design and construction capabilities and experience, and their financial capacity […]

 Three teams have been pre-qualified to bid on building a new academic support and student services facility at Humber College.